Integrate Cloud Database (MySQL) using Logstash

 Note

-# When using Elasticsearch version (Install OSS version)
+# For Elasticsearch version (install OSS version)

 wget https://artifacts.elastic.co/downloads/logstash/logstash-oss-7.7.0.rpm

-# When using OpenSearch version
+# For OpenSearch version

 wget https://artifacts.opensearch.org/logstash/logstash-oss-with-opensearch-output-plugin-7.16.3-linux-x64.tar.gz